PAICL/Wireless-desktop-clock/README.md

 There is nothing here :(
 I'm still learning how to publish a good project.
-Forgive me for this paper may be a bit oversimplified。 The demoboard is Seeed XIAO ESP32-S3. programming in Ardino IDE.
+Forgive me for this paper may be a bit oversimplified.
+The demoboard is Seeed XIAO ESP32-S3. programming in Ardino IDE.
 It may require you to add some libraries.